krousseau/rideplanner/README.md

 - run "gulp db:migrate"
 - start the web server using "npm start"

-## Build w/ Gulp & Webpack
+## Build w/ npm & Webpack
-- Using gulp for compiling sass instead of webpack because I do not want the css to have a dependency on javascript.
-The webpack way of doing css involves requiring as part of the js, which just seems silly to me.
+- Using npm for compiling sass instead of webpack because I do not want the css to have a dependency on javascript.
-- Gulp task for building w/ webpack and webpack watch using the gulp-webpack-build package.
 - Webpack is used to build the js and publish to public/js/app.js -- eslint loader uses .eslintrc file for configuration to run linting on build -- babel is used for jsx compiling and ES6 features
-- eslint is run server side with gulp task using eslint-server.json as config
+- eslint is run server side with npm task

 ## Express
 - server.js is the entry point